If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 But as a rule of thumb, the longer you give yourself the more chance you have to dot all the i’s and cross all the t’s.

-However, if you are somewhere else on your business coaching journey, maybe you have launched your website and it’s just not working, for example, I have two words for you.
+However, if you are somewhere else on your coaching journey, maybe you have launched your website and it’s just not working, for example, I have two words for you.

 Don’t panic!